Small ball probabilities for the stochastic heat equation with colored noise: Key Proposition

-\begin{remark} Apart from the space-time white noise case in \cite{athreya2021small}, $c_0$ needs to be selected depending on $\varepsilon$ due to the large correlation between pairs of points.
-Indeed, $c_0$ does not appear in either the upper bound nor lower bound for small ball probabilities. \end{remark}
+\begin{remark} Unlike the space-time white noise case in \cite{athreya2021small}, $c_0$ needs to be selected depending on $\varepsilon$ due to the large correlation between pairs of points. $c_0$ does not appear in either the upper bound nor lower bound for small ball probabilities. \end{remark}

 We define $t_i=ic_0\varepsilon^4,x_{j}=j\varepsilon^2$ where $i\in\N$ and $j\in\Z$, and

 It is clear that $x_{n_1}>1$ and $x_{n_1-1}\leq 1$, therefore, by symmetry, the point $x_j$ lies in $\left[-1,1\right]$ if